-The following financial highlights tables show the financial performance of the Quality Value Fund's Class J, Class I and Class Y shares for the fiscal years ended May 31, 2019, 2020, 2021, 2022 and 2023, as applicable.
-The following financial highlights tables show the financial performance of the Global Quality Growth Fund's Class J, Class I and Class Y shares for the fiscal period from April 15, 2020 (the commencement of operations) through May 31, 2020 and for the fiscal years ended May 31, 2021, 2022 and 2023.
+The following financial highlights tables show the financial performance of the Quality Mid Cap Fund's (formerly, the Quality Value Fund) Class J and Class I fiscal years ended May 31, 2020, 2021, 2022, 2023 and 2024 as applicable, and Class Y shares for the fiscal periods ended May 31, 2020, 2021, 2022, 2023 and 2024.
+The following financial highlights tables show the financial performance of the Global Quality Growth Fund's Class J, Class I and Class Y shares for the fiscal period from April 15, 2020 (the commencement of operations) through May 31, 2020 and for the fiscal years ended May 31, 2021, 2022, 2023 and 2024.
 Certain information reflects financial results for a single Fund share.
-The total return in the table represents the rate that you would have earned or lost on an investment in a Fund (assuming you reinvested all distributions).
-This information has been audited by Cohen & Company, Ltd., the independent registered public accounting firm of the Funds, whose report, along with the Funds' financial statements, are included in the Funds' 2023 Annual Report to Shareholders, which is available free of charge upon request.
+The total returns in the tables represent the rate that you would have earned or lost on an investment in a Fund (assuming you reinvested all distributions).
+This information has been audited by Cohen & Company, Ltd., the independent registered public accounting firm of the Funds, whose report, along with the Funds' financial statements, are included in the Funds' 2024 Annual Report to Shareholders, which is available free of charge upon request.